 People in stores, on the move who are inside buildings or on the sidewalk and have their data switched off cannot receive any digital advertisements.
 This segment of people are not being targeted through digital or traditional marketing.
 Using location based marketing, brands and marketers can show relevant targeted ads.
 Say, someone walks into a denim store and gets a notification for a 30% discount.
 Compare that to someone miles away from the store who is not even likely to buy the product.
 This is backed by Google that reports that 82% of shoppers make purchase decisions in-store.
 Data from xAD shows that 60% of consumers who research goods and services in-store will buy on location.

 According to the ‘Trends in Personalisation study,’ 96% of all marketers agree that personalisation advances customer relationships.
-88% have reported a measurable rise in business resulting from their personalisation campaigns.
-Which is why, proximity marketing is a notch above the rest.
-Using beacon technology, marketers can show notifications prompting users to get discounts, rewards or even place their usual order at the store they are in.
+88% have reported a measurable rise in business resulting from their personalization campaigns.
+That is why,proximity marketing is a notch above the rest.
+Using beacons, QR codes and NFC technology, marketers can show notifications prompting users to get discounts, rewards or even place their usual order at the store they are in.

 Leaving the Bluetooth switched on pre-2010 meant massive battery drainage.
 With Bluetooth low energy, people are more prone to leaving their Bluetooth on.
 After every new iOS update, Bluetooth is automatically switched on.
 Another fact to consider is that millennials are more likely to have their Bluetooth on because of all their devices demanding Bluetooth connectivity.
 WiFi and beacons can also work in conjunction to provide better services, even prompting users to turn on their Bluetooth.

-Given the Facebook’s Cambridge Analytica debacle among countless other security breaches, consumers have become more worried about the privacy of their data.
-Which is why, proximity marketing comes out on top.
+Given Facebook’s Cambridge Analytica debacle among countless other security breaches, consumers have become more worried about the privacy of their data.
+Which is why proximity marketing comes out on top.
 There is no personal identifiable data that is collected from users making it more compliant to laws and regulations globally.
 NFC, in particular, is excellent as the data is completely encrypted.

 Proximity marketing is here to stay and here’s why